FREE Scratch Tennis Activity Pupil Pack

 Program a tennis style game in Scratch using:

-– Keyboard inputs for control.
+– Keyboard inputs for control and loops for the ball.

 – Conditions for interaction and game-play, including sensing.